-- 48.12 Effective July 1, 2012 the vacation/floating holiday bid for Transit Service Representatives (TSRs) shall be conducted in December for the following calendar year. - 48.13 The TSR vacation bid shall be conducted on a seniority basis in accordance with the Division Standard Operating Procedures (S.O.P.). - 48.14 In no event, is there a requirement to grant vacation or floating holiday time off to more than one (1) Transit Service Representative on the same calendar day.
+- 48.12 The vacation/floating holiday bid for Transit Service Representatives (TSRs) shall be conducted in December for the following calendar year. - 48.13 The TSR vacation bid shall be conducted on a seniority basis in accordance with the Division Standard Operating Procedures (S.O.P.). - 48.14 In no event, is there a requirement to grant vacation or floating holiday time off to more than one (1) Transit Service Representative on the same calendar day.